Target Exam

 The correct answer is option 2- 4, 5, 6.

-1) Entrance fees- This is shown in income and expenditure account.
-Entrance fee also known as admission fee is paid only once by the member at the time of becoming a member.
+1) Entrance fees- Entrance fee also known as admission fee is paid only once by the member at the time of becoming a member.
 In case of organisations like clubs and some charitable institutions, is limited and the amount of entrance fees is quite high.
 Hence, it is treated as non-recurring item and credited directly to capital/general fund.
+However, for some organisations like educational institutions, the entrance fees is a regular income and the amount involved may also be small.
+In their case, it is customary to treat this item as a revenue receipt.
+However, if there is specific instruction, it is advisable to treat the entire amount as capital receipt and the relevant amount should be directly added to capital/general fund.

 2) Life membership fee- Some members prefer to pay lump sum amount as life membership fee instead of paying periodic subscription.
 Such amount is treated as capital receipt and credited directly to the capital/general fund.